Sexual Fables

 Marsilio Ficino and Platonic Love

-In 15th century Florence, humanist philosopher Marsilio Ficino revived the notion of platonic love, integrating it into Renaissance Christianity.
+In 15th century Florence, humanist philosopher Marsilio Ficino and his students revived the notion of platonic love, integrating it into Renaissance Christianity.
 Beauty, he believed, both physical and moral, could inspire us with a glimpse of the divine.
-This glimpse could be expressed best via visions of Venus (more on that here) and via the Four Furies: poetic, mystical-religious, prophetic, and erotic.
+This glimpse could be stimulated best via the Four Furies, which were forms of divine madness (divino furore), forms of rapture and ecstasy.
+These ideas appeared in De amore (completed in 1469 but only widely available in 1484).

-To contemporary eyes - the preachers in particular - celebrating the erotic seemed like elitists justifying sodomy.
+To some contemporary eyes, on the other hand, and to the preachers in particular, celebrating the erotic in this way seemed like dangerous elitists justifying sex and sodomy in particular.
 It would bring down the wrath of God, they said.
-Yet despite periodic crackdowns, male-male relationships were common in the Florence of Lorenzo de' Medici.
+After 1490 Botticelli himself came under the influence of Savonarola and his paintings took a darker religious turn.
+Yet despite periodic crackdowns, male-male relationships were common in the Florence of Lorenzo de' Medici and thereafter.

 Angel-Appearing-to-Zacharias-by-Ghirlandaio